 1. Place the power button into its slot on the palm-rest and keyboard assembly.
-2. Adhere the fingerprint reader flexible printed circuits to the connector on the palm-rest and keyboard assembly.
+2. Adhere the fingerprint reader flexible printed circuits to the connector on the palm-rest and keyboard assembly. - (i) NOTE: This step applies only to computers shipped with a power button with fingerprint reader installed.
 3. Align the screw hole on the power button with optional fingerprint reader to the screw hole on the palm-rest and keyboard assembly.
-4. Replace the two screws (M1.2x1.5 ) to secure the power button to palm-rest and keyboard assembly.
+4. Replace the two screws (M1.6x1.7) to secure the power button to palm-rest and keyboard assembly.